-In 2022 the Florida Department of Environmental Protection performed a Source Water Assessment on our system.
+In 2023 the Florida Department of Environmental Protection performed a Source Water Assessment on our system.
 The assessment was conducted to provide information about any potential sources of contamination in the vicinity of our wells.
-There is one potential source of contamination identified for this system with a moderate susceptibility level.
-The assessment results are available on the FDEP SWAPP website at https://prodapps.dep.state.fl.us/swapp/ or they can be obtained from Michael Wahlquist at the City of Bristol (850) 643-2261.
+There are two potential sources of contamination identified for this system with low susceptibility levels.
+The assessment results are available on the FDEP SWAPP website at https://prodapps.dep.state.fl.us/swapp/ or they can be obtained from Page Wahlquist at the City of Bristol (850) 643-2261.

-If you have any questions about this report or concerning your water utility, please contact Michael Wahlquist at the City of Bristol (850) 643-2261.
+If you have any questions about this report or concerning your water utility, please contact Page Wahlquist at the City of Bristol (850) 643-2261.
 We encourage our valued customers to be informed about their water utility.
 If you want to learn more, please attend any of our regularly scheduled meetings.
 They are held on Monday, following the first Thursday of each month, at City Hall beginning at 6:30 pm EST.

 City of Bristol routinely monitors for contaminants in your drinking water according to Federal and State laws, rules, and regulations.
-Except where indicated otherwise, this report is based on the results of our monitoring for the period of January 1 to December 31, 2022.
-Data obtained before January 1, 2022, and presented in this report are from the most recent testing done in accordance with the laws, rules, and regulations.
+Except where indicated otherwise, this report is based on the results of our monitoring for the period of January 1 to December 31, 2023.
+Data obtained before January 1, 2023, and presented in this report are from the most recent testing done in accordance with the laws, rules, and regulations.